 "Or read far too many of the old classics.
 Born Free.
 Thunderhead.
 White Fang."
-She laughed, enjoyed the way he held her.
+She laughed, enjoying the way he held her.
 Such assurance.
 He was a good dancer.

 "I used to read those."
 He smiled.
 "I used to read anything I could get my hands on."

-They danced in silence for a while.
-He pulled her close and she laid her head on his shoulder.
+They danced in silence for a while, then he pulled her close and she laid her head on his shoulder.

-"You did it again, didn't you?"
+"You did it again, didn't you, Cupid?"
 She could feel him laugh.
 "Stop with the matchmaking.
 Even Spock is on to your clever scheme."